f-linder/thesis_bachelor/README.md

 * yfinance

 ## Data
-The estimators are designed for continuous time series.\
+The estimators are designed for continuous time series data (such as stock returns).

 You can use your own datasets or acquire percentage stock returns using the functionality provided in `analysis.utils`:

 ```python